akamai/edgeworkers-examples/delivery/common/jwt/examples/jwt-hs256/README.md

 # Example
-This example demonstrate verification of JWT token that was signed using HS256 algorithm.
+This example demonstrates verification of a JWT token that was signed using the HS256 algorithm.